Loyola Greyhounds men's soccer: Beginnings: 1940–1979

 James Bullington, 73, Loyola College soccer coach who led soccer team to NCAA II championship in 1976, died Thursday at Johns Hopkins Hospital of a degenerative disease.
 The Timonium resident was 73.
 Mr. Bullington, a Baltimore native, earned his living as president of Harford General Insurance Agency.
 But his passion was soccer, said his son, James J. Bullington of Lutherville.
 "He loved the physicality of it and the fact that you didn't need a lot of equipment to play it," the son said.
 "He was especially proud of the fact that every player on that championship team was from Baltimore."
 Under his leadership, the Greyhounds compiled 15 straight winning seasons.
 When he retired in 1979, the college—also his alma mater—named him alumnus of the year.
-Mr. Bullington grew up in Highlandtown and graduated from Loyola Blakefield before enlisting in the Army in 1946.
+Jim grew up in Highlandtown and graduated from Loyola Blakefield before enlisting in the Army in 1946.
 He was discharged the next year and attended Loyola College on the G.I.
 Bill.
-He was captain of the school soccer team and graduated in 1952.
+During his college career Jim scored 20 goals in soccer and was team captain of both soccer and baseball teams before graduating in 1952.
 He worked briefly in the music publishing business and played soccer for a short-lived semiprofessional team, the Baltimore Rockets.
 In 1960, he opened his insurance agency and settled in Timonium soon afterward.
 He began his part-time coaching career in 1964 and compiled a career record of 174 wins, 46 losses and eight ties.
 His 1976 team went 21-1 before defeating New Haven College in the championship game in Seattle.
 "There was no ESPN then and it wasn't on the radio, so his oldest son went out with the team and was calling results back to the family in Baltimore," said Mr. Bullington's brother-in-law, William R. Curran of Perry Hall.
-Mr. Bullington left coaching to devote more time to his family and business, but continued to recruit for the Loyola team.
+Mr. Bullington left coaching to devote more time to his family and business but continued to recruit for the Loyola team.
 He retired from the insurance business in 1998.